ManujMishra2000/Queueing-Model/README.md

 # Queueing-Model

-Simulation of first-come, first-served queue.
+Simulation of a first-come, first-served queue.